-A sacrificial anode(s) is used to extend tank life.
-Removal of any anode, except for inspection and/or replacement, will nullify the warranty.
-In areas where water is unusually active, an odor may occur at the hot water faucet due to a reaction between the sacrificial anode and impurities in the water.
-If this should happen, an alternative anode(s) may be purchased from the supplier that installed this water heater.
+Sacrificial anodes are used to extend tank life.
+Anode removal, except for inspection and/or replacement, will nullify the warranty.
+In areas where water is unusually active, an odor may occur at the hot water faucet due to a reaction between the sacrificial anodes and the impurities in the water.
+If this should happen, alternative anodes may be purchased from the supplier that installed this water heater.
 This will minimize the odor while protecting the tank.
 Additionally, the water heater should be flushed with appropriate dissolvers to eliminate any bacteria.